Emadmasroor/E21-F25/HW/HW1.md

 ### Light sensor

-Program the CPX to play a tone of 440 Hz if the light sensor is covered by one's hand, or if it placed in a very dark room.
+Program the Circuit Playground Bluefruit to play a tone of 440 Hz if the light sensor is covered by one's hand, or if it placed in a very dark room.
 It should stop playing the tone once exposd to the usual light of a Singer Hall classroom.

 Turn in your code as `lightsensor.py`.
 When we copy its contents on to our own board's `code.py`, it should work as expected.